Andreyhuey/portfolio/README.md

 94. find bugs once
 95. don't use manual procedures
 96. delight users, don't just deliver code
+97. sign your work

+### chapter 10.
+Postface

+98. first, do no harm
+99. don't enable scumbags
+100. It's your life. share it. celebrate it. build it.
+AND HAVE FUN!

 ## Agile way of doing things